 2. Become the witness of the Batu Bernada’s uniqueness in Losan Cave, the stone which has rhythmic tones

-When you start stepping the mouth of the cave, the view of stalactites and stalagmites that sticking out from the roof and wall of the cave will welcome the visitors.
+When you start stepping into the mouth of the cave, the view of stalactites and stalagmites that sticking out from the roof and wall of the cave will welcome the visitors.

-Not only the view of stalactites and stalagmites, Losan Cave also has another unique nature namely Batu Bernada.
+Not only the view of stalactites and stalagmites, but Losan Cave also has another unique nature namely Batu Bernada.
 When this stone is hit, rhythmic tones can be heard just like a musical instrument.